At a Glance

 - Tip: Schedule these tests so that you don’t have to manually launch them each day.

 6. Conduct the final test (touchpoint).
-Similar to the first touchpoint, running this touchpoint as a Live Conversation will allow you to collect the most data and customize your questions to each of your participants’ experience during the study.
+As with the first touchpoint, running this touchpoint as a Live Conversation will allow you to collect the most data and customize your questions to each of your contributors’ experience during the study.

 7. As a best practice, keep all the tests for your diary study in a folder, so that it is easy to look at them as a list on your Dashboard.